 There are times when I plan on staying at the same hotel for many weeks or months, for example, in states like California where hotel taxes are refunded after 30 days.
 I would love to have a suite, but the cost is prohibitive.
 Following is my well-tested tip for enjoying a complimentary suite long-term.

-After enjoying my one night complimentary suite upgrade, when it’s time to check-out and check-in to my next reservation, I tell the front desk “I have a back-to-back reservation.
+After enjoying my one-night complimentary suite upgrade, when it’s time to check-out and check-in to my next reservation, I tell the front desk “I have a back-to-back reservation.
 I am hoping to stay in the same room.”
 Unless the hotel is fully booked, I always receive a response of “Of course, Mrs. Rome.”

 At first, I felt guilty about using this method.
 However, after speaking with several hotel staff members, it seems to be the only method of securing a suite.
 The upgrades are important to me, so I have been using this tip a lot this year.
 I stayed in a lovely suite at the Sheraton Pasadena for several weeks.
 Using the Marriott app, I booked my first night and requested to use one of my suite night rewards.
 I received the following email:

 I also applied this tip right before I arrived in Pasadena.
 I used a suite night award to get upgraded to a presidential suite at the Sheraton in Agoura Hills, California.
 I used a credit card free night perk to stay for free the first night, and my loyalty elite points to stay in that suite for free for 5 additional days.
 Unfortunately, my week ended early due to evacuations from the surrounding Woolsey fire!
 My typical suite video turned into an evacuation video:

-I hope these tips are helpful to others.
-Suites are so sweet!
 Questions?
 Comments?
 Let me know in the Comments section below.